core-interaction/core-interaction.github.io/topic/everything/index.md

 {% include figure.html src='networks.png' credit='https://www.rand.org/content/dam/rand/pubs/research_memoranda/2006/RM3420.pdf' %}

 A catalyst in the formation of the internet was the Cold War.
-The threat of nuclear conflict spurred the US Defense Department to consider decentralized and distributed networks—to disseminate orders and information in the event of an attack.
+The threat of nuclear conflict spurred the US Defense Department to consider decentralized and distributed networks—to disseminate orders and information in the event of an attack (and ultimately retaliate).